bennyrochwerg/voter-id/README.md

 # voter-id

+# Replication Code

+The R code used to replicate graphs from the original article can be found in `scripts/99-replications.R`.

 # Data Access

 The original reproduction package cannot be uploaded to GitHub due to its large file size.
 However, the package can be downloaded from this website: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/X5ALUA&version=1.0